 PhD in Mechanical Engineering

-The PhD program in mechanical engineering provides both post-bachelor’s and post-master’s applicants the opportunity for study in a broad range of areas, many of which overlap with other disciplines within the College and the University.
-ME faculty members boast international reputations and provide students with opportunities for research in:
+The PhD in Mechanical Engineering program is interdisciplinary by design and provides both post-bachelor’s and post-master’s applicants the opportunity for study in a broad range of areas within mechanical engineering as well as within the College of Engineering.
+The mechanical engineering faculty members boast international reputations and provide students with opportunities for research in:

 - Acoustics and Vibrations